 Abstract

 The Accessibility Conformance Testing (ACT) Rules Format 1.0 defines a format for writing accessibility test rules.
 These rules can be carried out fully-automatically, semi-automatically, and manually.
-This common format allows any party involved in accessibility testing to document and share their testing procedures in a robust and understandable manner.
-This enables transparency and harmonization of testing methods, including methods implemented by accessibility test tools.
+This common format allows developers of accessibility testing tools and methodologies to document and share their test procedures.
+This enables transparency and reliance of the testing methods, which also promotes common understanding and harmonization of the accessibility requirements.

 Status of this document